Soldier (1998 American film): Plot

 Fearful, the colonists expel Todd from the community.
-Experiencing strong emotion for the first time, Todd appears confused when he is overcome by loss and cries for the first time.
-A short time later, Mace and Sandra are almost bitten by a snake while they sleep, but they are saved by Nathan, who uses Todd's technique.
-Now understanding the value of Todd's lesson, they seek him to reintegrate him into the community, but the others resist.
+Experiencing strong emotion for the first time, Todd is confused when, overcome by loss, he cries for the first time.
+A short time later, Mace and Sandra are almost bitten by a snake while they sleep, but they are saved by Nathan, who uses Todd's lesson.
+Now understanding the value of Todd's lesson, they seek him to reintegrate him into the community, but the other members resist.

-The new genetically engineered soldiers arrive on the garbage planet, and, since the world is listed as uninhabited, Colonel Mekum decides to use the colonists' community as the target in a training exercise.
+On a training exercise the new genetically engineered super soldiers arrive on the garbage planet.
+Since the world is listed as uninhabited, Colonel Mekum, at first unaware of the colonists, still determines them and any violators as legitimate targets.
 The soldiers spot Mace and kill him just after he finds Todd.
 Though out-manned and outgunned, Todd's years of battle experience and superior knowledge of the planet allow him to return to the colony and kill the advance squad.
-Nervous that an unknown enemy force may be confronting them, Colonel Mekum orders the soldiers to withdraw and return with heavy artillery.
-Using guerrilla tactics, Todd outmaneuvers and defeats all of the remaining soldiers, including Caine 607, whom he defeats in vicious hand-to-hand combat.
+Realizing that an unknown enemy force might be confronting them, Colonel Mekum orders the soldiers to withdraw and return with heavy artillery.
+Using guerrilla tactics and exploiting their procedures, Todd outmaneuvers and defeats all of the remaining soldiers, including his nemesis, Caine 607, whom he barely defeats after vicious hand-to-hand combat by using guile.

-Panicking, Mekum orders the transport ship's crew, composed of Todd's old squad, to set up and activate a portable doomsday device powerful enough to destroy the planet.
-He orders the ship to lift off, leaving the squad behind.
-When Captain Church objects, Mekum shoots him in cold blood.
-Before they can take off as planned, Todd appears, and his old comrades silently side with him over the army that has discarded them, and take over the ship.
-They leave Mekum and his aides on the planet and evacuate the remaining colonists.
-In an attempt to disarm the device, Mekum accidentally sets it off, killing him and his aides.
+Panicking, Mekum orders the transport ship's remaining crew, composed of Todd's old squad, to deploy a portable doomsday device powerful enough to destroy the planet.
+He then orders the ship to lift off, leaving the squad behind.
+Hearing an order to leave his men behind, Captain Church objects, Mekum shoots him in cold blood.
+Before take off, Todd appears and with one stern look at the situation, causes his old comrades to silently side with him over Mekum and take over the ship.
+They throw Mekum and his aides out then evacuate the remaining colonists.
+In a panicked attempt to disarm the Doomsday device, Mekum accidentally sets it off, killing him and his aides.
 Todd pilots the ship from Arcadia just ahead of the shockwave and sets course for the Trinity Moons, the colonists' original destination.
 He picks up Nathan and points to their new destination, while looking out upon the galaxy.